Animadversio/PythonSLG/README.md

     - [x] Add building castle system.
     - [x] Add income and funding
     - [x] Add buying action
-- [x] Make it compatible with previous policies
+- [x] Make it compatible with previous policies, test the game with unit purchasing with the search based AIs. @Dec.3 @Nov.28
+- [ ] Let AI and human play together or AI with different parameters play and compete.
+- [ ] Add the Monte Carlo Tree Search to the game
+- [ ] Learning based Value or Q evaluation, by self play and offline learning.
 - [ ] Occupy and Factory and barrack.
 - [ ] Prune Search tree, making it less expansion!
 Discard useless moves soon.
 - [ ] Optimize efficiency of the copy of unit